gargipandkar/codeexp/README.md

 For a thorough guide to set up the development environment, visit [React Native website](https://reactnative.dev/docs/environment-setup) under React Native CLI and android as target OS.

 ## Additional Requirements
-- Requires react-navigation-stack installed into local node_module
+Requires the following peer dependencies installed into local node_module:
+- react-navigation-stack
+- react-native-vector-icons@>6.6.0
+- typescript@>=2.8.0
+- react-native-elements@2.0.1

 ## Tests
 Describe and show how to run the tests with code examples.